CreRecombinase/git-lessons/09-conflict.md

 But the Mummy will appreciate the lack of humidity
 ~~~

-Let's add a line to one partner's copy only:
+Let's add a line to the copy under our home directory:

 ~~~ {.bash}
 $ nano mars.txt